OCA/l10n-thailand/l10n_th_account_tax_multi/readme/DESCRIPTION.rst

-This module depends on l10n_th_withholding_tax and supported multi withholding tax in invoice.
+This module supported multi withholding tax in invoice.